uditpramanik/Real-time-jewelry-tracker/design_doc.md

 ## 👩‍💻 Assumptions

-- Anna wears rings on three fingers: index, middle, and ring.
+- User wears rings on three fingers: index, middle, and ring.
 - Only **rings** are tracked for now.
 - The goal is to build a simple, real-time system to detect rings from webcam video using computer vision.